stevencombs/retrocombs.github.io/_posts/pet/2022-12-02-upgrade-pet.md

 > **NOTE:** You must use version 2 or 4 of the ROM in order to use the IEEE-488 user port.

-When I first used the SD2PET, I became frustrated with the long commands necessary to access disk images and program files.
-But after reading the RAM/ROM instructions, I discovered the ROM includes a turbo loader called (INSERT NAME!) complete with commands I use on the MEGA65 like `/` to load software.
+When I first used the SD2PET Future, I became frustrated with the long commands necessary to access disk images and program files.
+But after reading the RAM/ROM instructions, I discovered the ROM includes Nils Eilers DOS Wedge.
+Enter `SYS 36864` and new DOS commands are available like `/` to load software.
+I use this shortcut keystroke on the MEGA65!
 I will not cover these features in this video, but if there's interest, drop a comment below to let me know.

 ### Joystick Connector